ahmed-moussa/ieeextreme/README.md

 # ieeextreme
 IEEE Xtreme worldwide competition

 We were a team representing University of North Florida.
-Our rank was in the top 7% among whole teams worldwide.
+We ranked in the top 7% worldwide.